TheBrenny/hostman/readme.md

 Hostman will bind itself to `127.3.3.3` upon install, but to do that it needs to have [access to sudo/Admin](#sudo).
 Once accepted and hostman is installed globally, you can spin up the hostman server by typing `hostman` at the terminal.
 Doing this manually can keep you more secure as the server is run at your level, with `sudo-prompt` asking if you want to modify the host file each and every time.

-Otherwise, if you want to take the risk, you can also install `qckwinsvc` (or the equivalent for your system's service manager) to create a service for hostman, to ensure that it is up no matter when you might need it.
+Otherwise, if you want to take the risk, you can also create a service for hostman by running `hostman build-service`.This will ensure that hostman is up no matter when you might need it.

 ## Sudo